bombard1r/bombard1r/README.md

 ## Hi there 👋

+Im currently studying to get my first job in it...

 <!--
 **bombard1r/bombard1r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.